25 Twitter Tips for the Modern Nonprofit

-Contests create a friendly rapport with current followers and open avenues for gaining new followers who decide to participate.
-Raffle off tickets to your next event to users who follow your profile and retweet a certain post.
+This is a great way to strengthen your rapport with current followers, but it also opens you up to engage with entirely new audiences.
+For example, you could raffle off tickets to your next event to users who follow your profile and retweet a certain post.
 You could also try to:

 - Ask users for comments or suggestions on your next campaign topic or title